[Innovation Webinar] A recap where we share a bit of the magic to helping clients learn, grow, and thrive in their innovation practice.

 However you define the word and context around your innovation efforts, be sure to provide examples and context for others in your practice, and in the broader organization.
 The biggest battle is often getting colleagues and executives to understand the importance and benefits of innovation.
 Set your definition and objectives clearly from the start.

-In our webinar, we asked attendees: Do you use the word “innovation” in your organization?
+In our webinar November 2018, we asked attendees: Do you use the word “innovation” in your organization?

 How do I measure innovation?